MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### Verification

-A Verification is a MeritHolder staking their Merit behind an Entry and approving it.
-Once an Entry has `LIVE_MERIT / 2 + 601` Merit staked behind it, it is verified.
-Live Merit is a value described in the Merit documentation. `LIVE_MERIT / 2 + 1` is majority, yet the added 600 covers state changes over the 6 Blocks for which Verifications for an Entry can be archived.
-If a Verification isn't archived by the end of these 6 Blocks, it should not be counted towards the Entry's Merit.
-An Entry can also be verified through a process known as "defaulting".
-Once an index is mentioned in a Block, if five more Blocks pass without an Entry at that index obtaining the needed Merit, the Entry with the most Merit at that index, which is also mentioned in a Block, or if there's a tie, the Entry with the higher hash, becomes verified after the next Checkpoint.
+A Verification is a MeritHolder staking their Merit behind a Transaction and approving it.
+Once a Transaction has `LIVE_MERIT / 2 + 601` Merit staked behind it, it is verified.
+Live Merit is a value described in the Merit documentation. `LIVE_MERIT / 2 + 1` is majority, yet the added 600 covers state changes over the 6 Blocks for which Verifications for a Transaction can be archived.
+If a Verification isn't archived by the end of these 6 Blocks, it should not be counted towards the Transaction's Merit. a Transaction can also be verified through a process known as "defaulting".
+Once an input is used in a Transaction mentioned in a Block, if five more Blocks pass without a Transaction using that input obtaining the needed Merit, the Transaction with the most Merit which uses that input, which is also mentioned in a Block, or if there's a tie, the Transaction with the higher hash, becomes verified after the next Checkpoint.

-It is possible for a MeritHolder who votes on competing Entries at the same index to cause both to become verified.
-This is eventually resolved, as described below in the MeritRemoval section, yet raises the risk of reverting an Entry's verification.
+It is possible for a MeritHolder who votes on competing Transactions using the same input to cause both to become verified.
+This is eventually resolved, as described below in the MeritRemoval section, yet raises the risk of reverting a Transaction's verification.
 There are multiple ways to prevent this and handle it in the moment, yet the Meros protocol is indifferent, as long as all nodes resolve it and maintain consensus.
-If Meros detects multiple Entries at an index, it will wait for the index to default, not allowing for verification via Verifications alone.
+If Meros detects multiple Transactions sharing an input, it will wait for a Transaction to default, not allowing for verification via Verifications alone.

 They have the following fields:

-- hash: Hash of the Entry verified.
+- hash: Hash of the Transaction verified.

 Verifications can be of any hash.
-If the node locates the specified Entry, at the time it receives the Verification or within the next six blocks, the Verification is then used to verify the Entry.
-That said, Verifications with unknown hashes are addable, as long as the unknown hash doesn't get enough Merit to make it a verified Entry.
-This enables pruning of unverified competing Entries.
+If the node locates the specified Transaction, at the time it receives the Verification or within the next six blocks, the Verification is then used to verify the Transaction.
+That said, Verifications with unknown hashes are addable, as long as the unknown hash doesn't get enough Merit to make it a verified Transaction.
+This enables pruning of unverified competing Transactions.

 `Verification` has a message length of 100 bytes; the 48-byte holder, the 4-byte nonce, and the 48-byte hash.
 The signature is produced with a prefix of "verification".